dontworryjohn/aws-bootcamp-cruddur-2023/journal/week9.md

 10 GB-month of storage per active user
 2,000 Git requests/month per active user

-Codebuild: Pay as you go model price depending of execution time.
+Codebuild: Pay as you go model price depending on execution time.

 Codedeploy: There is no additional charge for code deployments to Amazon EC2.
 If you deploy to on premises servers, the cost is $0.02 per on-premises server update.

 CodePipeline: Free tier allows to have 1 active pipeline per month.
 AWS charges $1 per active pipeline per month (for example if you have 3 pipelines but 1 has code, you will be charged for 1).
-You could incur to extra costs such as s3 or triggering extra cost
+You could incur to extra costs such as s3 or trigger extra cost

 # Security